dominiccoey/essays/elbo/index.md

 An example of such a restriction when $z$ is vector-valued is that $Q$ is a _mean-field_ family.
 Write $z = (z^{(1)},\ldots,z^{(k)})$.
 Then the mean-field assumption is just that the components are independent, and $q$ factors as $q(z \mid x) = \prod_{i = 1}^k q_i( z_i \mid x)$.

-#### Empirical Bayes
+#### Empirical Bayes Hyperparameter Selection
-[[Maximizing the marginal likelihood]] "The premise is that the bound is a good approximation of the marginal likelihood, which provides a basis for selecting a model.
-Though this sometimes works in practice, selecting based on a bound is not justified in theory"
+In empirical Bayes, as in variational Bayes, the $z$ are parameters of interest.
+Unlike in variational Bayes, we _do_ have some unknown hyperparameters in the density $p_\theta(x, z)$.
+The classic approach would be to choose them by maximizing the marginal likelihood.
+And if that's hard to compute?
+Maximizing ELBO is a natural alternative!
+The argument is that if we choose a rich enough posterior family, we'll get close to the true posterior, and maximizing ELBO will be close to maximizing the marginal likelihood.

 ### Machine Learning
 #### Variational Autoencoders